Vardhan1536/self_improving_rag/readme.md

 The **semantic closeness** between the query and each retrieved chunk in embedding space.

-### How it’s computed

-* Dense embeddings are generated using a sentence-transformer
-* Cosine similarity is computed between:

-  * query embedding
-  * retrieved chunk embeddings

 ### What it means

 * **High similarity ≠ answerable**
 * Similarity only tells us *“this text looks related”*, not *“this text is sufficient”*

-### Why it exists

-Similarity is useful for:

-* ranking chunks
-* debugging retriever behavior

-But **it is never used alone** to trust an answer.

 ---